Kudos for Portland

 - Greenest City in the USA In early 2008, Popular Science named Portland as the Greenest city in the USA.
 They ranked 50 cities and Eugene, Oregon was fifth.

 - Grist In July 2007, Grist name Portland the number two ‘green places to live’ in the world (out of 15 cities).

-- Humane Cities The 2007 Humane Society report was the first-ever attempt to compare how communities across the country measure in terms of the treatment of animals, and includes a wide range of topics related to pets, farm animals, wildlife, animals in entertainment and advocacy for animals.
+- Humane Cities The 2007 Humane Society report was the first-ever attempt to compare how communities across the country measure regarding the treatment of animals, and includes a wide range of topics related to pets, farm animals, wildlife, animals in entertainment and advocacy for animals.
 Portland ranked third among 25 cities in the USA.

 - Manliest Cities Portland ranks near the bottom of a ranking of the country’s 50 “manliest” cities coming in at 47 according to a study by Sperling’s Best Places.
 In the rankings, cities scored higher based on the number of sports teams they have, the number of hardware stores, the number of tools purchased and the frequency of monster truck rallies.

-- Men's Fitness Magazine Portland number 11 in "fitness" - the January 2002 issue rated 50 USA metro areas on 16 categories.
+- Men’s Fitness Magazine Portland number 11 in “fitness” – the January 2002 issue rated 50 the USA metro areas in 16 categories.

 - Men’s Journal Ranked Portland number 2 as “The 50 Best Places to Live” in their “big cities” category (June 2004).